rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ What is the difference between systemctl and service commands?

 ---
-✅ How does process management work in Linux?

 ✅ What is the difference between a process and a thread?

-✅ How do you check running processes in Linux?

-✅ What is nice and renice in Linux?

 ✅ What is a zombie process?